 You may have a better understanding of AD than most, but I’ll try and keep it simple for the rest: restoring AD when you can’t log on to your computer is difficult.
 Restoring AD when there is malware installed in the backed-up OS is futile.
 Restoring an old version of AD is explosive.
 Restoring AD when your backups have been deleted is impossible.
 So, you need a different approach to backing up and restoring your AD.

-We speak with many people at companies that have solid DR plans.
+We speak with many people at companies that have solid backup and disaster recovery solutions.
 They replicate (in real time or within a few minutes) their servers and data (including AD) and are able to roll back to a previous version of their servers and data quickly.
 Are those backups protected?
 Can they be deleted or tampered with?
 Can you access the restore console if AD is unavailable?
 Have you practiced a scorched-earth scenario with AD to make sure you can restore it quickly?
 If you can answer yes to all of these questions, you already have a specific recovery and protection plan for AD.
 Congratulations!
 If you can’t, then here are some suggestions.

 Where to Start with Active Directory Disaster Recovery